-Femtosecond Radiation Experiment Detector for X-ray Free-Electron Laser (XFEL) Coherent X-ray Imaging
+Femtosecond Radiation Experiment Detector for X-Ray Free-Electron Laser (XFEL) Coherent X-Ray Imaging

-Hugh T. Philipp, Lucas J. Koerner, Marianne S. Hromalik, Mark W. Tate, Sol M. Gruner
+Hugh T. Philipp, Lucas J. Koerner, Marianne S. Hromalik, Mark W. Tate, and Sol M. Gruner

-Abstract-A pixel array detector (PAD) is being developed at Cornell University for the collection of diffuse diffraction data in anticipation of coherent x-ray imaging experiments that will be conducted at the Linac Coherent Light Source (LCLS) at the Stanford Linear Accelerator Center (SLAC).
-The detector is designed to collect x-rays scattered from femtosecond pulses produced by the LCLS x-ray laser at framing rates up to 120 Hz.
-Because x-rays will arrive on femtosecond time scales, the detector must be able to deal with instantaneous count-rates in excess of 1017 photons per second per pixel.
-A low-noise integrating front-end allows the detector to simultaneously distinguish single photon events in low-flux regions of the diffraction pattern while recording up to several thousand x-rays per pixel in more intense regions.
-The detector features a per-pixel programmable twolevel gain control that can be used to create an arbitrary 2-D, two-level gain pattern across the detector; massively parallel 14bit in-pixel digitization; and frame rates in excess of 120 Hz.
-The first full-scale detector will be 758 x 758 pixels with a pixel size of 110 x 110 microns made by tiling CMOS ASICs that are bumpbonded to high-resistivity silicon diodes.
-X-ray testing data of the first 185 x 194 pixel bump-bonded ASICs is presented.
+Abstract-A pixel array detector (PAD) module has been developed at Cornell University for the collection of diffuse diffraction data in anticipation of coherent X-ray imaging experiments that will be conducted at the Linac Coherent Light Source (LCLS) at the SLAC National Accelerator Laboratory.
+The detector is designed to collect X-rays scattered from monochromatic femtosecond pulses produced by the LCLS X-ray laser at framing rates up to 120 Hz.
+Because X-rays will arrive on femtosecond time scales, the detector must be able to deal with instantaneous count-rates in excess of 1017 photons per second per pixel.
+A low-noise integrating front-end allows the detector to simultaneously distinguish single photon events in low-flux regions of the diffraction pattern, while recording up to several thousand X-rays per pixel in more intense regions.
+The detector features a per-pixel programmable two-level gain control that can be used to create an arbitrary 2-D, two-level gain pattern across the detector; massively parallel 14-bit in-pixel digitization; and frame rates in excess of 120 Hz.
+The first full-scale detector will be 1516×1516 pixels with a pixel size of 110×110 microns made by tiling CMOS ASICs (Application Specific Integrated Circuits) that are bump-bonded to high-resistivity silicon diodes.
+X-ray testing data of the first 185×194 pixel bump-bonded ASICs is presented.
+These are tiled to make the final detector.
 The measurements presented include confirmation of single photon sensitivity, pixel response profiles indicating a nearly single-pixel point spread function, radiation damage measurements and noise performance.